django-oscar/django-oscar/README.md

 Named after [Oscar Peterson](http://en.wikipedia.org/wiki/Oscar_Peterson), django-oscar is a flexible ecommerce platform, structured to allow accurate domain models to be constructed.
-It is not supposed to be a framework that can be downloaded and fully set up by adjusting a configuration file: there will always be some developer work required to make sure the models match those from your domain.
-This isn't a one-size-fits-all solution.
+It is not supposed to be a framework that can be downloaded and fully set up by simply adjusting a configuration file: there will always be some developer work required to make sure the models match those from your domain - this is the nature of domain modelling.

 However, a small amount of work up front in determine the right models for your shop can really pay off in terms of building a high-quality application that